chaupmcs/os_project1/README.md

     $ pip install -r requirements.txt

  ## Run the experiments
  Use `python program_name` to run the program.
-We have two files namely *mpl.py* and *lstm.py*.
+We have two files named *mpl.py* and *lstm.py*.
 For example, to run the former.

     $ python mpl.py